Pin Oak

-Large tree with a tall, straight trunk, pyramidal crown.
-Lower limbs droop, middle limbs horizontal, top limbs slant upward.
+Pin oak is a large tree with a tall, straight trunk and pyramidal crown.
+Lower limbs droop, middle limbs are horizontal, and top limbs slant upward.

-Leaves alternate, simple, 4–6 inches long, broadest in the middle; lobes usually 5–9; notches rounded, deep, 2/3 or more to the central vein; each lobe with 2–4 sharp-pointed teeth, bristle-tipped.
+Leaves are alternate, simple, 4–6 inches long, broadest in the middle; lobes usually 5–9; notches rounded, deep, ⅔ or more to the central vein; each lobe with 2–4 sharp-pointed teeth, bristle-tipped.
 Upper surface dark green, shiny; lower surface paler, smooth, with tufts of hair in the vein axils.
-Deep scarlet in fall.
+Turn yellow to deep scarlet in fall.

 Bark light brown, smooth, shiny; becomes gray-brown, shallowly grooved and slightly roughened with closely flattened scales with age.
 The many limbs make pin knots in the lumber.